robjm16/sample_projects_and_articles/retrieval_based_chatbot_MASTER1.md

 ! pip install pinecone-client
 ~~~

 Before utilizing Pinecone, you must initiate the client with your API key.
-You also need to provide the environment argument, which can be found on the Pinecone console page displaying your API keys.
+You also need to provide the environment argument, which can be found on the Pinecone console page displaying your API key.
 For my instance, the environment was listed as "asia-southeast1-gcp-free."

 ~~~python
 import pinecone